NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/hydro/FEM.rst

 .. contents::
    :local:

 Currently, there is one application, OpenSees.
-The current OpenSees implementation extends the standard OpenSees executable with a pre- and post-processor to take the BIM and EVENT files and use OpenSees to simulate the response and return it in an EDP file.
+The current OpenSees implementation extends the standard OpenSees executable with a pre-/post-processor to take the BIM and EVENT files and use OpenSees to simulate the response and return it in an EDP file.

 .. _figFEM: